OJddJO/WordLanguage/doc/control_flow.md

 | `endif` | End if |

 ## Loops
 Loops are used to repeat code blocks.
 You can use `for` and `while` loops to repeat code blocks.
-You can use `break` to exit a loop and `endloop` to end a loop.
+You can use `break` to exit a loop.

 | Expression | Description |
 |---|---|